Environment

 NOBAS carbon accounting

-NOBA started to do carbon accounting for the first time in 2022 by using the GHG protocol for scope 1 and scope 2 emissions.
-In 2023, NOBA also begun reporting on scope 3 emissions to get a more comprehensive carbon calculation.
-Calculating this increases the bank's understanding of the origin of emissions and where we have the most impact.
+The calculation of NOBA:s GHG inventory aids the bank's understanding of the origin of emissions and where we have the most impact.
 This in turn can enable improved focus on, and increased traceability of, the bank's indirect climate impact.

-As other financial institutions, we have identified the category “Investments”, that is one of the categories under scope 3, to be the largest source of emissions.
+As other financial institutions, we have identified the Scope 3 category “Investments”, to be the largest source of emissions.
 Included in this category are our mortgages, car loans and exposures of assets in sovereign bonds.
+See the full description of NOBAs carbon accounting and GHG inventory in our 2025 sustainability report in the Environmental section (E1).

 What is the EU Taxonomy?